rchivist/deepdive/C/Lesson_3.md

 > **Tip:** If you don't understand bytes, size, and memory-related concepts, you can refer to the ultra basics directory where I have covered these simple topics.
 Or you can just use ChatGPT or any other AI to explain each concept in detail.

-**Warning:** Use AI to understand concepts—don't copy and paste mindlessly.
-You're smart enough to realize the difference.
+> **Warning:** Use AI to understand concepts—don't copy and paste mindlessly.
+You're smart enough to realize the difference I wrote the definitions and stuff myself i only used AI to fix grammer and format markdown file.

 ## Boolean Operators

 These are used to chain multiple expressions together, such as checking if this *and* that are true, or if this *or* that is true, or if something is *not* true.
-You'll get the hang of it as you continue coding.
+You'll get the hang of it as you continue programming.

 **Operator Meaning**
 ```